’90s Teen Books: The Paperbacks We Passed Around

 Did you know?
 Sweet Valley High debuted in 1983 and ran for two decades, with more than 180 titles — a pastel-colored empire of teenage drama and California dreams.

 Each book came with its own kind of social currency.
-If you brought Sweet Valley to lunch, you were the trendsetter.
+If you brought Sweet Valley High to lunch, you were the trendsetter.
 If you were reading The Hobbit or Anne of Green Gables, you were the “deep” one.

 Worth noting, those of us who picked up Tolkien or L.M.
 Montgomery as youngsters still have a deep, deep fondness for their stories today.
 They’re not just nostalgic tales by brilliant authors, they’re actual books we’re happy to read and re-read again and again and again.